There are three layers to unfreedom or authoritarian thinking that is sweeping the world today.

 They are triggered by the lack of safety (fear) combined with the absence of control (helplessness).

-This post will start with discussing the core.
-Firstly, fear in all its incarnations (such as generalized anxiety, worry, threats, focus on negative, etc.) and learned helplessness (dependence, seeing no way out, lacking the sense of control, etc.)
+This post will briefly discuss the role of fear (in all its incarnations, such as generalized anxiety, worry, threats, focus on negative, etc.) and learned helplessness (dependence, seeing no way out, lacking the sense of control, etc.)

 The absence of the sense safety